vwahi1251/web-form-scrapping/README.md

 Notes:

 - Only edit the widget.js file!
-- We highly encourage using postMessage to communicate between iframes if you're up for the challenge.
+- You should use postMessage to communicate between iframes.
 - The frame documents should not be edited.
 - The test case should not be changed.
 - Karma config should not be edited.